jibstack64/bee/README.md

 ---

+**`bundle.py`**

+As an extra, I made a script that merges the interpreter with a given .bee script.
+This allows you to generate small standalone executables for your .bee scripts.
+Simply use [`bundle.py`](https://github.com/jibstack64/bee/blob/master/bundle.py).

+---

 **Concept:**

 All statements end in a semi-colon, including comments, which are formatted as such: `buzz This is a comment;`.